 They are dedicated to helping animals move and live happy lives primarily by donating mobility equipment such as wheelchairs to dogs in need with hip dysplasia.

-There are many other organizations and local dog rescue groups that may be able to assist when your dog needs treatment that costs more than you can personally afford.
+There are many other organizations, expert pet resources, and local dog rescue groups that may be able to assist when your dog needs treatment that costs more than you can personally afford.
+At the very least they should be able to point you to a local and affordable animal care clinic near you.

 Most of these organizations seek to help in emergency or life-threatening situations, so make sure you have this list handy in case you find yourself in such a dire situation.